 Look ever-so-sleek with this stylish look.
 A middle part is perfect for long, oval, and heart faces and can create a beautiful, balanced look.
 There are a couple of options for getting your hair this straight, including getting a weave or using flat irons, keratin treatments, or relaxants.
 Each method has pros and cons, and a lot will depend on your hair’s health, long-term goals, and budget.
 However, the most important thing to remember when you’re altering the state of your natural hair is that it will need some extra love and care.
 This applies regardless of whether you have type two A hair or type four C. You’ll need to use plenty of deep conditioning treatments if you’ve used a heat or chemical straightening method.
 Doing so will reduce the damage to your hair and keep it smooth and shiny.

 2. Black and Brown Asymmetric Bob

 Add another dimension to your look with this two-toned asymmetric look.
-An asymmetric bob adds an element of fun to the classic bob cut, and pairs perfectly with a side part.
-Then, by keeping the color on just the midsections and ends, you better protect your roots and scalp from damage, and you don’t need to worry about noticeable regrowth.
+An asymmetric bob adds an element of fun to the classic bob cut and pairs perfectly with a side part.
+Then, by keeping the color on just the midsections and ends, you better protect your roots and scalp from damage and don’t need to worry about noticeable regrowth.
 Talk to your hairdresser about the best placement of the color to suit your face.
-Additionally, make sure you follow up any coloring and straightening with nourishing treatments such as reparative masks, hair oils, or deep conditioners.
-This will help repair damage.
+Additionally, make sure you follow up on any coloring and straightening with nourishing treatments such as reparative masks, hair oils, or deep conditioners.
+This will help repair the damage.
 Again, there are a few methods for straightening your hair.
 By opting for a temporary option like flat irons, you’ll still be able to wear your hair naturally, which will also look stunning with the black and brown color combination.